growthpods/sb1-6kejut/memory-bank/activeContext.md

 - Using the streaming API for better response handling
 - Using the gemini-2.0-flash model for optimal performance
 - Adding strict guardrails to system prompts to ensure the LLM stays focused on job posting tasks
+- Collecting email or phone when no application URL is available